Under the Medicines Act 1968, the new owner of a registered pharmacy is required to notify us of the change of ownership.

 If you fail to notify us of the change of ownership within these time limits, we will remove the pharmacy premises from the register.

 To restore the premises to the register, you will need to complete a restoration application and pay the appropriate restoration fee.

 This is the date on which you and your organisation becomes legally responsible for owning and operating the pharmacy.
 It is important that this date is recorded accurately on the pharmacy register database.
 If this date changes you will need to notify us in writing.

 If you are submitting an application on behalf of a corporate body (such as a limited company or NHS Trust) that does not currently own registered pharmacy premises, you must also nominate a superintendent pharmacist.

-Complete the nomination of a superintendent form and include it with your application - (on click the document will attempt to download automatically).
+Complete the nomination of a superintendent form and include it with your application.
+The document will automatically download, as you click on the above link.